EthicsCodes/hackers-ethic/CoE.md

-# Code of Ethics
+# Hackers' Ethic

-Welcome to our Hacker Code of Ethics, outlining the core values guiding our conduct and decisions; placing individual rights and the continuity of collaboration at the foundation.
+Welcome to our Code of Ethics, outlining the core values guiding our conduct and decisions; placing individual rights and the continuity of collaboration at the foundation.

 This framework is amenable to revisions which align with its aims and enhance our common understanding.